 Responding successfully to climate change will not only protect people and wildlife, but will also define future economic progress.
 Only those places that can demonstrate climate resilience will be able to secure investment and insurance in the future.
 Already, many homes and businesses in the UK would not be able to get affordable flood insurance without the subsidies provided by the Flood Re scheme.
-This scheme does not apply to houses built after 2009 because it is assumed that these homes would have been built to be intrinsically resilient.
-However, for many properties this is not the case.
+The scheme does not apply to houses built after 2009 because it is assumed by the insurance industry that the planning system has provided checks and balances to deliver new homes in low risk locations with appropriate measures to ensure they are resilient to the impacts of climate change.
+However, for many properties this is not the case, and a significant minority of homes built since 2009 will not be resilient over the long term.
 Furthermore, the Flood Re scheme was designed to facilitate a transition phase, so that when the scheme wraps up in 2039 affordable flood insurance can be secured through the market.
 The resilience of the housing stock to the risk of flooding needs a major upgrade if this is to be achieved.

 Without comprehensive action, climate change will severely limit economic growth.
-However, the approaches now required offer the potential for significant job creation and other economic activity.
+However, the approaches now required present a significant opportunity to deliver a decarbonised and resilient economy that supports job creation.
 While the impacts of climate change are dynamic and change over time, so, too, will our technological responses.
 This applies equally to both soft and hard engineering solutions that support the climate resilience of buildings and communities.
 Some solutions are beautifully simple in concept (such as using trees and other forms of green infrastructure to reduce urban temperatures), and, with careful design, can bring multiple benefits for health and wellbeing.
 Renewable energy technologies such as solar and wind power are now cheap enough that projects are coming forward without subsidies.
 Electric vehicles will rapidly replace traditional engines, and new decentralised low-carbon technologies, including batteries, and advances in artificial intelligence are being combined to form interconnected decentralised energy networks.